Recent Posts

 Source: http://www.brogdonplumbing.com/prepare-plumbing-for-winter/

-What You Should Do When a Tree Falls on Your Home
+What to do When a Tree Falls on Your House

 According to OSHA (the Occupational Safety and Health Administration), more people are killed by falling trees every year (100+) than are killed by sharks (about 4-7 per year).